xm694/BusWebsiteDemo/README.md

 > DB_HOST =
 > SECRET_KEY= (you can use any make up string, or simply use 'dev')

+## Set up database
+To ensure the project retrieves data correctly, please update the database by executing the `reconstruct.sql` file.

 ## Run the porject
 Run this command and the web app should run at local host 5000.
 > flask --app main run